akaijm/Analysing-Sensitive-Speech/README.md

 Please have **Python** installed on your device.
 You can create a `conda` environment if you have Anaconda installed on your device.
 1. Open Command Line Terminal
 2. Type: `git clone https://github.com/Yocodeyo/Analysing-Sensitive-Speech` (download our code)
+3. Type: `cd Analysing-Sensitive-Speech` (go to the folder you just downloaded)
-3. Type: `pip install -r requirements.txt` (set up relevant libraries for use)
+4. Type: `pip install -r requirements.txt` (set up relevant libraries for use)
-4. Type: `python index.py` (run the dashboard)
+5. Type: `python index.py` (run the dashboard)
-5. Open http://127.0.0.1:8050/ in your browser to visualise the dashboard.
+6. Open http://127.0.0.1:8050/ in your browser to visualise the dashboard.

 # Documentation